tizianocitro/nhne/README.md

-### Exec into container and run 'Basic usage' command
+### Exec into the container and run the 'Basic Usage' command

-Exec into container to run commands:
+Exec into the container to run commands:

 ```
 docker run -it nhne --name nhne /bin/bash